The Story Behind Our Name — And Why One Student at a Time Changes Everything

-In my Fujieda home classroom, I focus on individual students—not crowds.
-That’s what creates genuine progress.
-Here’s the story that explains why.
+In my Fujieda home classroom, I focus on individual students, not crowds.
+That’s what creates real progress.
+Here’s the story behind it.

 The Starfish Story